Immagoeat/evanslibcsharp/README.md

 # Versions

+## 1.1.4
+Latest version, changes how times work, now more optimised

 ## 1.1.2
-The latest version, time and date functions now work differently (go to the "Time" section), and the name of the dictionary ammending changes slightly so it fits with the pattern of all other naming
+Time and date functions now work differently (go to the "Time" section), and the name of the dictionary ammending changes slightly so it fits with the pattern of all other naming

 ## 1.1.1
 In Evanslib version 1.1.1, error numbers are integers and no longer strings